The Nobelity Project

-The Nobelity Project helps communities in need bridge gaps in education through information and infrastructure.
-By documenting and supporting education, health, and conservation initiatives around the world, we reach thousands of young people and their families every day.
+By supporting and documenting community projects around the world we help bridge gaps in education through information and infrastructure.
 Whether building schools and libraries in Kenya, a bookmobile in Honduras, or planting trees in Bastrop Texas, The Nobelity Project is working for a better way.

 On Screen: We tell stories of hope and progress to raise awareness on global issues and move people to action.
 By collaborating with Nobel laureates and other inspiring leaders and community partners, we make enlightening and motivating films that explore pressing issues and present potential solutions.

 Writer and filmmaker Turk Pipkin is the director of the Nobelity Project’s three feature documentaries about global problems and solutions.
 The latest film, Building Hope, tells the story of The Nobelity Project’s partnership with a rural Kenyan community to build the area’s first high school.
 His many film festival awards include Best Directing (My Hero Fest) and the White Lotus Humanitarian Award (Macao).
 The Nobelity Project is commited to Turk’s vision that documentary films are powerful tools for change: presenting critical issues, raising important questions, and illustrating potential solutions.

 A popular Huffington Post blogger, Turk is also the author of ten works of fiction and nonfiction, including the NY Times bestseller, The Tao of Willie, co-authored with Willie Nelson.